Playing an instrument can increase memory, improve reading comprehension abilities and math skills, as well as lift your mood, and help you relax.

 When you are tight on money but still want to learn how to play an instrument, know that it is possible to learn without paying for lessons.

-All you need is some time and dedication to teach yourself how to play a few common instruments.
+All you need is some time and dedication to teaching yourself how to play a few common instruments.

 Making your own music can be as simple as picking up a guitar and strumming a few cords, no formal lessons required.